Name: Sah D’Simone

 A: OMG, I have so much good music for this!
 Check out my Spotify page, where I have an amazing dance-medicine playlist to help you break free from your funk.
 But don’t just listen…get up and let the music move you!
 That’s where the real magic happens.

 A: Lately, since I’ve been in Bali, I’m all about fruit!
 Dragon fruit is especially convenient ‒ just slice, scoop, and eat!

 Q: What's one thing you can't run your business without?

 A: Good question!
 For me, it’s humor.
 You must be playful, lighthearted, and humorous when you're helping the world, or you’ll burn out.
 Being your own boss and helping people can be tough!
 If you’re not actively reminding yourself to bring joy into the space and encouraging the people around you to do the same, you'll quickly lose your passion and focus.
 For me, in my work, laughter really is the best medicine!

 Q: We’re calling our IIN graduates and community members Well BeIINgs.
 How do you embody well-being?

 A: Lately, I've been thinking about death and dying (not in a morbid way, but as an area of research as I prepare to spend time at the Home of the Dying in Calcutta), which has given me this nugget to chew on.
 If someone thinks of me when I’m not there and they experience peace at the thought, that’s when I know I’m embodying well-being.
 That’s a sign of wellness.
 And that is what I wish for you, too.

 You can start living a life you love, right now.
-Take our free Sample Class to dive in.
+Take Sah's free Sample Class if you were inspired by his story!